 Can gums grow back?

-How can you prevent gum disease?
+How can you prevent bleeding gums?

-What color is healthy gums?
+What color are healthy gums?

 Gums that are in good health should be pinkish in color and firm.
 This is a sign that your oral hygiene regimen is successful.
 However, if your gums are anything other than pink in color and firm, it’s time to see a dental professional.